Understanding the causes of dandruff with D-LAB

 B. Link with the scalp

-The scalp peeling is caused by a natural fungus called Malassezia Globosa
+Scalp flaking is caused by a natural fungus called Malassezia Globosa

-C. Oily Dandruff
+C. Oily dandruff

 Causes of oily dandruff

-Read also: why choose a dietary supplement for oily hair?
+Also read: Why choose a dietary supplement for oily hair?

-D. Dry flakes
+D. Dry dandruff

 Causes of dry dandruff